Scoring Algorithm

 Score Threshold

-Minimum score for extraction (default: 20.0).
+Minimum score for extraction.

 Character Threshold

-Minimum character count (default: 500).
+Minimum character count for meaningful content.

 Scoring Edge Cases